Danodya/developer-profile-analyzer/README.md

 * JDK (Java Development Kit)
 * Node.js  (npm)

+## Problem Domain

+Given the usernames of stackoverflow, github, twitter and similar sites, generate a complete insighful view of a particular software develper (Focus should be on analyzing developers' profiles).
+All github, stackoverflow and twitter provide public APIs which can be used to obtain information.
+For example, through stackoverflow, we can get popular tags (java, php, javascript), reputation, most voted questions and etc. Think ffrom the perspective of a HR manager of a software engineering company where all the important information of a particular candidate can be viewed through the application (a web application preferred) developed.

 ## Usage

 1. Clone the repository using `git clone` (Or any other method i.e. using an IDE) and open the project folder, import the maven dependencies.